whoiscc/riog-project/Document/GameInterface.markdown

 three parts should be present even there is always only one instance in the game.

 The reason to introducing identifier is to prevent foreign states from engine polluting game session state.
-With identifier as key, this is no need to store any foreign object in session state, and it is recommended to further compute identifier upon referencing instead of storing it statically in session state.
+With identifier as key, this is no need to store any foreign object in session state, and it is encouraged to further compute identifier upon referencing instead of storing it statically in session state.

 **Interface of redraw context.** Use `context.Create(id).<type>` method to draw a shape whose identifier is `id`.
 For example, `context.Create('text%score%0').Text({ ... })` draws a text to screen, and the text could be referenced with